To each and every American citizen,

 While this is a basic introduction to the motivation that drives our behavior, we must dive deeper than the simplistic model outlined by Maslow and begin to explore neurology, the study of the human brain.
 What actually happens when a person becomes self-actualized?

 The brain is the determinant of our behavior and the source of our emotion and intelligence, so understanding it is a critical part of developing the best civilization possible.
-To learn more about self-actualization, the highest existence of human life, we must study neurological systems like the default mode network (DMN), the executive control network (ECN), and the salience network (SN).
-All three networks work in concert with each other.
-The DMN is in charge of imagination, the ECN is in charge of action, and the SN is in charge of determining what information is relevant and which of the other two networks takes priority in distributing neurological resources.
+To learn more about self-actualization, the freest state of human life, we must study neurological systems like the default mode network (DMN), the executive control network (ECN), and the salience network (SN).
+All three of these networks work in concert with each other.
+The DMN is in charge of imagination, the ECN is in charge of action, and the SN is in charge of determining what information is relevant and which of the other two networks takes priority for our attention.
 These three networks work together to shape our perception of reality, our ability to think critically, and our ability to navigate this complicated, dangerous world.
-A healthy mind balances between all three of these networks, and they arguably represent the most sophisticated neurological functions of our brain.
+A healthy mind balances between all three of these networks.

 This second major network, the ECN, is just as important as the DMN.
 This neural network activates when we are focused on doing something.
 The greater the degree of focus, the more energy is directed to the ECN, and the less active our DMN becomes.
 Take the example of driving a car.
-At first, driving a car requires our full attention.
+At first, driving a car requires our full attention, leaving no space for the DMN to influence our consciousness.
 But as one becomes more experienced, the nature of driving becomes more automatic, more unconscious, leaving energy and attention that the mind can direct towards other thoughts.
-An experienced driver may be able to activate their DMN and ruminate on a problem at work, increasing the ability of the brain in meeting the overall needs of the individual.
+An experienced driver may be able to focus their attention and ruminate on a problem at work, for example.
+This ability to run on auto-pilot allows the brain to direct resources to meet other, less pressing needs.

-There is a particular state of mind known as flow, which is essentially the ECN’s maximum state.
+There is a particular state of consciousness known as flow, which is essentially the ECN’s maximum state.
 Flow was first identified by a psychologist named Mihály Csíkszentmihályi, and it describes a state where a person is totally immersed in an activity, where focus on a task is absolute.
 Simply put, it is “being in the zone”.
 During a state of flow, the prefrontal cortex and the DMN shut down, and the ECN takes full control of a person’s attention.
-Actually reaching this state is incredibly difficult, requiring the right circumstances and intense training.
+Actually reaching this state is incredibly difficult, requiring the right circumstances and training.
 If the task is too easy, the person becomes bored and the DMN activates; and if the task is too hard, the person becomes frustrated, and the DMN activates while they consciously think through the task.
-But get the right balance of competence and difficulty, and a human can achieve a state of peak performance, one that is inherently satisfying; a feeling that makes all the suffering leading up to that moment worth it.
-Flow is important because it represents the optimal performance of our kind.
-It is the most efficient use of bodily and cognitive resources and the highest conversion of those resources into meaningful benefits for the individual and their community.
+But get the right balance of competence and difficulty, and a human can achieve a state of peak performance, one that is inherently satisfying; a feeling that makes all the stress and suffering leading up to that moment worth it.

 If we are to tie our current understanding of neurological networks to our previous forays into psychology, we must understand the relationship between self-actualization and these three networks.
-As we know, individuals move fluidly throughout the various tiers of needs, with different neurological circuits activating in response to the body’s biological inputs.
+As we know, individuals move fluidly throughout the various tiers of needs, with different neurological circuits activating in response to the body’s internal and external inputs.
 When an individual reaches a state of self-actualization, they are faced with the question of what to do.
-It is this state that activates the DMN.
-As a person begins to imagine and daydream, they are essentially manipulating their reality into possibilities that maximize happiness and minimize suffering.
-Once they have reached a certain threshold of risk/reward, they begin to act on those dreams, activating the ECN and ideally reaching a state of flow.
-The critical link through these points is to realize that self-actualization is inherently related to freedom.
-The less time and effort an individual must spend meeting their basic needs, the more time and energy they can spend meeting their aspirational needs.
-The freedom an individual possesses is directly related to their needs.
-Freedom is only maximized when an individual reaches a state of self-actualization, as they become truly able to control their fate.
-When a person reaches a state of self-actualization, they can use their lives however they think best, unencumbered by non-negotiable needs.
+This dilemma activates the DMN, triggering a person to begin imagining and daydreaming, manipulating their reality into possibilities that maximize happiness and minimize suffering.
+Once they have reached a certain threshold of promise, they begin to act on those dreams, activating the ECN and ideally reaching a state of flow.
+The critical link through these points is to realize that the hierarchy of needs and the interplay of these three networks are inherently related to the nebulous concept we call freedom.
+Freedom is only maximized when an individual reaches a state of self-actualization, only then do they become fully able to direct their lives and pursue their own happiness.

 "Some men see things as they are and ask why, I dream things that never were and ask why not."